FriedbergLab/GOThresher/README.md

 ```
 $ mkdir data
-$ debias_prep -i ./data/<GOFILE>
+$ gothresher_prep -i ./data/<GOFILE>
 ```

 `<GOFILE>` will usually be one of `go.obo` or `go-basic.obo`.

-`debias_prep` will generate seven files in total:
+`gothresher_prep` will generate seven files in total:
 1. Three files corresponds to the three ontologies
 2. Three files corresponds to the mapping between each GO_term and its ancestors in its own respective ontology
 3. One file containing mapping from alternate GO_ID to actual GO_ID.

 IMPORTANT: This command needs to be run again when a new version of ontology is available and updated graphs/mapping files need to be used for analysis.
-In that case, please use `debias_prep` after downloading a new go.obo file.
+In that case, please use `gothresher_prep` after downloading a new go.obo file.

 Following files will be generated within `./data` folder: